quellabs/signal-hub/README.md

 composer require quellabs/canvas
 ```

-Or create a new project with Canvas:
+Or create a new project:

 ```bash
 mkdir my-canvas-app